Roasted Veggies with Black Pepper Sauce

 1 cup cooked brown rice or quinoa to serve

-1. Preheat the oven to 450°F. Toss the cut-up vegetables with a couple tablespoons of sunflower-seed oil and a pinch of salt and spread them out on a sheet pan.
+1. Preheat the oven to 450°F. Toss the cauliflower, cabbage, and squash with a couple tablespoons of sunflower-seed oil and a pinch of salt and spread them out on a sheet pan.
 Roast them in the oven for about 40 minutes, flipping them and rotating the pan halfway through.
 They should be slightly charred.

 3. Place the roasted veggies on a bed of cooked brown rice or quinoa and top with the sauce.
 Finish with lots of fresh cilantro.